jorgefandinno/eclingo-benchmark-docker/eclingo-docker/README.md

     - update benchmark_origin after adding new benchmarks or by using existing benchmarks as shown above.
 Check how to add benchmarks below.

 - In run-benchmark.xml, update timeout, memory, and other configuration for benchmarking if required.

-- In Dockerfile, update environment variables such as solver names, benchmarks and max_instances, and change COPY command and CMD command for "setup.sh" bash script as required.
-See "Create/Update setup.sh" section for details.
 ```

 ### Inside eclingo-benchmark/output_operations/